signavio/Caterpillar/README.md

 For running Caterpillar locally, download the source code from the repository and follow the next steps to set up the applications and install the required dependencies.
 For running caterpillar from a Docker image go directly to the last section of this document.
 Be aware that the Docker image works only on the version v1.0.

+## Setting the local blockchain network.

+You can choose to deploy in either the Ethereum framework or Hyperledger Fabric framework.
+So based on the network of your choice set up the network using the following steps.

+## Setting the Ethereum network

+### Installing Ganache CLI

+By default, the core of Caterpillar was configured to run on top of Ganache CLI which is a Node.js based Ethereum client for testing and development.
+It uses ethereumjs to simulate full client behavior and make developing Ethereum applications.
+All the instructions about the installation can be found here: https://github.com/trufflesuite/ganache-cli/.
+However, the Ethereum Provider can be updated at the beginning of the source code in the controller "caterpillar-core/src/models/models.controller.ts" (check the comments).

+Note that Ganache CLI is written in Javascript and distributed as a Node package via npm.
+Make sure you have Node.js (>= v6.11.5) installed.
+Besides, be aware to start the Ganache CLI server before running the applications Caterpillar Core and Services Manager.
+In that respect, you only need to open a terminal on your computer and run the command:

+     ganache-cli

 ## Setting the hyperledger network

 In this step, we will setup fabric locally using docker containers, install the EVM chaincode (EVMCC) and instantiate the EVMCC on our fabric peers.
 This step uses the hyperledger [fabric-sample](https://github.com/hyperledger/fabric-samples) repo to deploy fabric locally and the [fabric-chaincode-evm](https://github.com/hyperledger/fabric-chaincode-evm) repo for the EVMCC, Fab3 and Fab3.
 This step follows the [fabric-chaincode-evm tutorial](https://github.com/hyperledger/fabric-chaincode-evm/blob/master/examples/EVM_Smart_Contracts.md) closely.